neurolabusc/nii2mesh/README.md

  - [PLY](http://paulbourke.net/dataformats/ply/) is an old format that is widely supported.
 The binary form created by nii2mesh yields small files and quick loading time.
  - [MZ3](https://github.com/neurolabusc/surf-ice/tree/master/mz3) is the native format of [Surfice](https://www.nitrc.org/projects/surfice/).
 It is small and fast, but not widely supported.
  - [FreeSurfer](https://surfer.nmr.mgh.harvard.edu) format is simple and used by FreeSurfer.
- - [json](https://github.com/NeuroJSON/jmesh) creates human readable ASCII JSON files in the format described by [JMesh](https://github.com/NeuroJSON/jmesh).
+ - [JSON](https://github.com/NeuroJSON/jmesh) creates human readable ASCII JSON files in the format described by [JMesh specification](https://github.com/NeuroJSON/jmesh).
 Be aware that other tools create legal JSON files to describe triangular meshes using a structure that is not compatible with json.
- - [jmsh](https://github.com/NeuroJSON/jmesh) files are in the [NeuroJSON](https://neurojson.org) [JMesh](https://github.com/fangq/jmesh) format, which inserts a compressed binary stream into a human readable JSON file.
-Supporting this format slightly increases the size of the executable (using the optional `-DHAVE_JSON` compiler flag and `cJSON` files).
+ - [JMSH](https://github.com/NeuroJSON/jmesh) files are in the [NeuroJSON](https://neurojson.org) [JMesh](https://github.com/fangq/jmesh) format, which inserts a compressed binary stream into a human readable JSON file.
- - [bmsh](https://github.com/NeuroJSON/jmesh) is a binary-JSON ([BJData - Draft 2](https://github.com/NeuroJSON/bjdata/blob/Draft_2/Binary_JData_Specification.md)) based mesh-data container based on the JMesh specification; both `.bmsh` and `.jmsh` support data-level compression
+ - [BMSH](https://github.com/NeuroJSON/jmesh) is a binary-JSON ([BJData - Draft 2](https://github.com/NeuroJSON/bjdata/blob/Draft_2/Binary_JData_Specification.md)) based mesh-data container based on the JMesh specification; both `.bmsh` and `.jmsh` support data-level compression
  - [VTK](http://www.princeton.edu/~efeibush/viscourse/vtk.pdf) refers to the legacy VTK format, which is supported by many tools (unlike the more flexible modern XML-based VTK formats).
  - [STL](http://www.paulbourke.net/dataformats/stl/) format is popular for 3D printing.
 You should use any other format unless required.
 This format does not re-use vertices across triangles, this results in very large files.
 Further, this means the meshes are either slow to load or appear to have a faceted jagged appearance.